How to Enable Auto-Scroll on Instagram Reels (and Turn It Off)

 So don’t panic if it’s not in your app yet — you’re probably just not in the test or rollout group yet.

-How to enable auto-scroll on Instagram Reels
+How to Enable Auto-Scroll on Instagram Reels

 2. Start watching any Reel.

-4. Look for “Auto-scroll” in the menu.
+4. Find "Auto-scroll" in the menu.

-5. Toggle Auto-scroll on.
+5. Tap to toggle Auto-scroll on.

 What auto-scroll means for creators and brands